The Silverwake Angle

 They're all in either drama spiral or sad sorrow mode

 And yet this — this — is exactly the cross-section where a new cinematic genre is ready to explode.
-One so exhilarating, so self-aware, and so future-forward that even The Matrix would seem like a VHS instruction manual next to it.
+One so exhilarating, so self-aware, and so future-forward that even The Matrix can seem like a VHS instruction manual next to it

 Smart Fun